NitishPuri/ProcessingExperiments/source/algorithms/kruskal_mst/index.md

 ---
 layout: sketch
 scripts: sketch.js
-title: Prim's Minimum Spanning Tree
+title: Kruskal's Minimum Spanning Tree
+useMath: true
 ---

 A **minimum spanning tree(MST)** or **minimum weight spanning tree** is a subset of tge edges of a *connected*, edge-weighted graph that connects all the vertices together, without any cycles and with the minimum possible total edge weight.